Zenith-Zen1/math_quantum/index.md

 layout: single
 author_profile: false
 ---
-Complex numbers are numbers with a *real component* and an *imaginary component*
+Understanding complex numbers are essential to understanding quantum computing.
+Complex numbers have a *real component* and an *imaginary component*, represented by
 \\(a + bi\\) where a and b are **real numbers**
 An extended explanation can be found [here](https://en.wikipedia.org/wiki/Complex_number)